-July is National Grilling Month!
-Let’s kick it off by celebrating Independence Day with backyard parties, family cookouts, and burgers.
+Let’s kick off summer with backyard parties, family cookouts, and burgers.
 No matter what type of burger you choose – beef, turkey, pork, salmon, or bean – I think we can all agree that cheese is really what matters most.

 Elevate the classic American cheeseburger by incorporating cheeses that your guests won’t expect.
 Yes, American Cheese is the tried and true choice, and there is no denying that it melts quite perfectly on your burger.
 However, I challenge you to think outside the box.